uberbruns/Medley/readme.md

 ## Description

-Medley is a node library to easyly interweave different type of hardware.
-It is plugin-based.
+Medley is a node library to easily interweave different type of hardware.
+New Hardware is integrated via plugins.

 User-defined programs run as soon as their required hardware is ready.